Post

 └────────────────────────────────────────────────────────────────────┘

 The runtime is not just the inference endpoint.
-It’s the entire operating environment — and choosing it is an architectural decision, not an implementation detail.
+It’s the entire operating environment for deploying agents with autonomy and semi or fully orchestrated agentic workflows — and choosing it is an architectural decision, not an implementation detail.

 Two Runtime Categories